Kattis91/with-travel-in-mind/README.md

 - All the explorer profiles have the same structure.

 - Bio, region, and dream destination are optional fields.

+- This section will showcase the posts published by the user.

 - There are a few discrepancies between the user's profile and profiles of other explorers.